nus-cs2113-AY2324S1/ip/docs/README.md

 Expected outcome:

-This will display all your tasks, including their status (completed or not).
+This will display all your tasks, including their type (todo, deadline, event), their task description and their status (completed or not).

 ```
     Here are the tasks in your list: